telicent-oss/telicent-frontend-cli/README.md

 **Key Point**: This CLI should always be easy to use.
 So, avoid dependencies on other packages or tools not commonly available.
 For example, don't use Deno (a JavaScript runtime) or rely too much on shell scripting, particularly for formatting or output ordering (which vary wildly).

-**Why?**: The CLI might be used before running any npm/yarn install.
-Some tools, like `jq`, may not install or run correctly in all environments, like some cut-down CI linux distributions.
+**Why?**: The CLI might be used before running any `npm`/`yarn` install.
+Some tools, like `jq`, may not install or run correctly in some cut-down CI linux distributions e.g. alpine

 ```sh
 # To use (and develop) locally: